Postgraduate Education Fellow

 - Admission to Shelburne Farms property and walking trails.

-- Winter/Spring fellowships with January start date: Apply by November 1, 2019
+- September - June fellowships with September tbd start date: Apply before August 16, 2019

-Application materials are reviewed on a rolling basis until the deadline.
-Qualified candidates are contacted for an interview.
-We aim to notify all applicants of their final status within 30 days of the application deadline.
+Application materials are reviewed and interviews offered on a rolling basis until the deadline.
+Qualified candidates will be contacted as soon as possible for an interview for the September to June Fellowship.

 Shelburne Farms is committed to fostering a culturally aware learning community that is open to multiple perspectives.